sungcastro/react-table/README.md

 In the console, in the headers object, in order to see the our custom header, we need to our back end implementation and set an additional header in the response.
 </p>
 <p>
-Under the routes folder, in users file, we need to write in router.post(...) a standard http header.
+Under the routes folder, in users file, we need to write in router.post(...) a standard http header
-<b>header("access-control-expose-header", "x-auth-token")</b>
+<b>.header("access-control-expose-headers", "x-auth-token")</b>
 </p>
 <p>
 So we call the method header, and pass two arguments.
 The first one is the key "access-control-expose-headers", this header lets a web server whitelist, the headers that the browser or the client is allow to access.
 And we set it to "x-auth-token".